Night Safari, Singapore: Transportation

-Night Safari is not served directly by any MRT line, with the nearest station being Springleaf MRT station which opened on 28 August 2021.

-There are three bus services operated by SBS Transit and SMRT and Tower Transit which calls at the zoo or passing by.
-Bus service 138 and 927 from Ang Mo Kio and Choa Chu Kang respectively calls a bus stop at the zoo.
+Night Safari is not served directly by any MRT line, with the nearest station being Springleaf MRT station.
+There are three bus services operated by SBS Transit, SMRT and Tower Transit which call at the zoo or pass by.
+Bus services 138 and 927 from Ang Mo Kio and Choa Chu Kang respectively call at a bus stop at the zoo.
 Bus service 171 plies the road along Mandai Road and not into the zoo.

 Bus

-A shuttle service, known as the Mandai Khatib Shuttle, plies daily between Khatib MRT station and the Zoo.
-A one-way trip cost $1 for everyone above the age of three.
+A shuttle service, known as the Mandai Khatib Bus, plies daily between Khatib MRT station and the Zoo.